RedHatQuickCourses/llmops-llmd/README.md

 What You Will Learn

-This repository contains a complete learning path, from high-level value to hands-on deployment.

 - Master the "Why": Articulate the business value (TCO, ROI, Security) of on-premise, distributed inference.

 - Identify Key Use Cases: Learn to identify which AI workloads are prime candidates for llm-d and how to scope their deployment.